gazhayes/socialarchitecture.science/_posts/2018-04-06-rewarding-the-best-contributors.md

 **Hypothesis:**

-Offering a reward for the best contributor should increase the overall effort that contributors put into following the C4 process and making things easier for others.
+Offering a reward for the contributor who best follows the C4 and other contributor guidelines should increase the overall effort that contributors put into following these processes.